lyteword/kjv/john/chapter-9.md

 <sup>2</sup> And his disciples asked him, saying, Master, who did sin, this man, or his parents, that he was born blind?

-<sup>3</sup> Jesus answered, Neither hath this man sinned , nor his parents : but that the works of God should be made manifest in him .
+<sup>3</sup> Jesus answered, Neither hath this man sinned, nor his parents: but that the works of God should be made manifest in him.

-<sup>4</sup> I must work the works of him that sent me , while it is day : the night cometh , when no man can work .
+<sup>4</sup> I must work the works of him that sent me, while it is day: the night cometh, when no man can work.

-<sup>5</sup> As long as I am in the world , I am the light of the world .
+<sup>5</sup> As long as I am in the world, I am the light of the world.

 <sup>6</sup> When he had thus spoken, he spat on the ground, and made clay of the spittle, and he anointed the eyes of the blind man with the clay,

-<sup>7</sup> And said unto him, Go , wash in the pool of Siloam ,( which is by interpretation, Sent.)
+<sup>7</sup> And said unto him, Go, wash in the pool of Siloam ,( which is by interpretation, Sent.)
 He went his way therefore, and washed, and came seeing.

 <sup>8</sup> ¶ The neighbours therefore, and they which before had seen him that he was blind, said, Is not this he that sat and begged?